gandhidarshak/MyVimrc/README.md

       ;d   " diff this and wrap on all open windows
-      ;c   : <Visual Mode> Copy selected content to buffer * ;c   : <Normal Mode> Copy to full path to file in buffer * ;;s  : Find(Search) {char} forward and backward.
+      ;c   : <Visual Mode> Copy selected content to buffer * ;c   : <Normal Mode> Copy to full path to file in buffer * ;y   : Beautify Yaml file
+      ;a   : P4 Annotate On the current line
+      ;;s  : Find(Search) {char} forward and backward.
 Awesome!
       ;;f  : Find {char} to the right.
       ;;F  : Find {char} to the left.